 Because I was flying with Qantas and was in search of entertainment, I was dealing with what these people call ‘Radio Q’, and, as is customary, discovering that the station to which I wanted to listen did not exist on the ‘dial’ and having to make do with something with ‘classics’ in the name, although I feel it is a loose definition of the term if you’re including ‘Dust in the Wind’ by Kansas.
 When I am travelling on a flight that is shorter than two hours, I am always well aware that we will be on the ground before the playlist reaches the tune to which I’m especially looking forward.
 Unfailingly, however, I will find myself at the point in the song cycle whereupon I have to listen to something customarily fatuous from Wings, or to Don McLean’s horrible ‘Vincent’ (‘Morning fields of amber grain/Weathered faces lined in pain’; thanks to McLean, my own weathered face was lined in pain).
 And if there’s an easier job than being an announcer on Radio Q, I would like to know what it is.
 Despite the non-challenging nature of what she was doing, Angela Catterns spoke strangely deliberately, as though she were a hostage reading a message from a terrorist, and I noticed this was particularly the case when she was called upon to utter the term ‘punk band’.
 But, speaking of the ‘punk band’ in question, I found the opaqueness of ‘Rock the Casbah’ a positive pleasure after the bald strokes of ‘Vincent’.
 (By the way, now that I’ve been able to conduct research, I understand that ‘Casbah’ concerns a monarch’s ban on rock music being defied, Footloose style, by the populace.)

-Having landed in Adelaide without having heard the song that, relatively speaking, I wanted to hear (Elton John’s ‘Bennie and the Jets’), I caught the bus into the city from the airport.
+Having landed in Adelaide without having heard the song I wanted to hear (Elton John’s ‘Bennie and the Jets’), I caught the bus into the city from the airport.
 Appropriately enough, given that pretty much all of the passengers looked like him, we travelled past a theatre featuring a production called The Music of Stevie Wright.
 The two women sitting in front of me had an exchange about this, with one of them making the point that she ‘wouldn’t want to see that, since he got into drugs’.
 The other woman defended him vigorously for a while, arguing that ‘The music was terrific’ but then even she was forced eventually to concede defeat, concluding that ‘He’s just a fat old man.’
 I, in the meantime, and because I had been deceived by the internet, had no idea where to get off the bus, and sat mutely as the vehicle went in circles around the central business district.
 I have a firm policy of burying my head in the sand in such situations, but in due course I had to acknowledge that the bus was on the way back to the airport, meaning that I’d better get the fuck off it, which I did at some distance from the city, feeling worried, as does everyone who goes to Adelaide who is not from Adelaide, or, I gather, even who is from Adelaide, that I was going to be horribly murdered.

 While, as thanks to my staggering knack for making the wrongest possible turn at any possible opportunity, I walked for about two hours through the broiling heat with my suitcase, I thought about two films I remembered that had been made in Adelaide: Travelling Light, which was about various individuals being bored shitless there, back in ’71; and Sample People, which does not count, because, while it was filmed in Adelaide, it was set in Sydney.
 Aside from all the murdering, the two things I knew about the city I was in were that ‘they never had any convicts’ and ‘they never knock anything down’, the first of which, at least, seems at odd with all the murdering.
 Too, many people have informed me, whether personally or in print, that it has a ‘creepy vibe’.
 I was greatly looking forward to this ‘creepy vibe’ and, disappointingly, did not particularly feel it, although, while those individuals I actually dealt with were pleasant beyond all reason, many people I saw in the street looked as though they were insane, drug addicts, criminals, or all three.
 Too, when you cross the road in Adelaide, the traffic lights thoughtfully count down the seconds you have to complete this task, so that you know precisely how long you have until the moment when you are most likely to be struck by a car and killed.